NJIT-Highlander-Racing-Electrical/.github/profile/README.md

     * Labels on all sockets
     * Numbers on screwdrivers and tool holder pairs
     * Screw down all holders to final positions
+    * After everything is complete, make a inventory/quick-lookup sheet that has all the tool names, drawer, tool ID number, etc
 * Keep Electrical Bible updated based on 2024-2025 rulebook
 * Reach out to RuggedRadios on or after 9/1/24 for 2025 sponsorship